khalid-naami/khalid-naami.github.io/blog/2026-04-21-how-dealers-use-gamma-exposure.md

 # How Option Dealers Use Gamma Exposure To Trade

-When we analyze modern financial markets, it is easy to get lost in macroeconomic narratives and fundamental valuations.
-However, the true \"plumbing\" of the market—the mechanical flows that force prices up or down regardless of news—is controlled by option dealers.
+Forget the macro narratives and earnings reports; the real "plumbing" of the modern market is driven by the mechanical hedging of options dealers.
+Understanding how dealers manage their **Gamma Exposure** is like seeing the code behind the Matrix—it reveals why price moves the way it does, regardless of the news.

 Understanding how these dealers use **Gamma Exposure (GEX)** to manage their books is the key to anticipating market turning points before they happen.